Projects Offered

 PhD Project: Exploring the ubiquitin code in proteostasis and genome maintenance

-If you are interested in this project, please select Ulrich (Ubi) as your group preference in the IPP application platform.
+If you are interested in this project, please select Ulrich as your group preference in the IPP application platform.

 Publications relevant to this project